 Dell’s XPS 13 has been a favorite laptop at Digital Trends since its revitalized debut in early 2015.
 The original won our Editors’ Choice award, impressing us with its excellent battery life, beautiful display, and slim dimensions.
-Now, with the release of Intel’s new seventh-generation Core processors, the XPS 13 has received yet another internal update.
+Now, with the release of Intel’s new 8th-generation “Kaby Lake R” processors, the XPS 13 has received yet another internal update, and so has our Dell XPS 13 review.

-Our two new review models both pack the latest Intel chips into a rose gold finish that’s as trendy as it is eye-catching.
+Our new review model packs the latest Intel i7-8550U into familiar slick silver chassis that’s as trendy as it is eye-catching.
+Dell currently offers two XPS 13 models which feature 8th-generation processors, both of which are top-end offerings, starting at $1,250 and $1,650.
 Both configurations are significantly more than the $800 base model, but the low base price means the upgraded versions are still competitive with other high-end laptops.
-Our latest units were $1,149 and $1,649 for a Core i5 and i7 more, respectively.
-That includes a $50 charge for the new rose gold finish.

 Small, yet big

-Opening the Dell XPS 13 immediately reveals its most prominent design trait: a barely-there display bezel.
-The gaps between the edges of the screen and the edges of the lid are less than a quarter of an inch thick, which means this notebook comes closer to a true “edge-to-edge” display than the competition.
+Opening the Dell XPS 13 immediately reveals its most prominent design trait: an InfinityEdge display.
+The bezels between the edges of the screen and the edges of the lid are less than a quarter of an inch thick, which means this notebook comes closer to a true “edge-to-edge” display than the competition.
 They also help the XPS stay small, as it’s only one foot wide and eight inches deep.
 That’s half an inch narrower than the new MacBook Pro 13.

-The exterior of the standard, silver XPS 13 is mundane with the display lid closed.
+The exterior of the standard silver XPS 13 is mundane with the display lid closed.
 Dell could have done more to differentiate the system at a glance from the Inspiron 7000 series, which also relies on silver metallic accents.
 Dell’s gold and rose gold models resolve that issue with a subtle change of color.
 Once open, both models reveal a uniquely textured, soft-touch carbon fiber interior that steals the show.
-No other laptop looks or feels quite like this.

 Wired connectivity is adequate.
-It offers two USB ports, both 3.0, along with a Thunderbolt 3/USB 3.1 Type-C port, which handles video and additional peripheral connections.
-The Dell includes a proprietary charger and charging port, but the Type-C port can be used to charge if you have a compatible charger lying around.
+It offers two USB ports, both 3.0, along with a Thunderbolt 3/USB-C port, which handles video and additional peripheral connections.
+The Dell does not charge over this port, but instead still includes a proprietary charger.
+We’d prefer to see USB-C charging supported.

 An SD card reader and an audio jack are also included.
 There’s no Ethernet or HDMI – you’ll need adapters for those.